AdvaithGS/Astrobot/README.md

-This is an Astronomy discord bot (now verified!) with various functionalities and uses; created with python 3.10.3 version involving the discord.py module.
+This is an Astronomy discord bot (now verified!) with various functionalities and uses; created with python 3.10.3 version involving the python disnake module.

 ## Table of contents